Differentially Private Gaussian Processes: Introduction

-As machine learning algorithms are applied to an increasing range of personal data types, interest is increasing in mechanisms that allow individuals to retain their privacy while the wider population can benefit from inferences drawn through assimilation of data.
-Simple `anonymisation' through removing names and addresses has been found to be insufficient\citep{sweeney1997weaving, ganta2008composition}.
-However, randomisation-based privacy methods (such as differential privacy, DP) provide provable protection against such attacks.
 A DP algorithm\citep{dwork2006calibrating, dwork2014algorithmic} allows privacy preserving queries to be performed by adding noise to the result, to mask the influence of individual data.
-This perturbation can be added at any of three stages in the learning process \citep{berlioz2015applying}; to the (i) training data, prior to its use in the algorithm, (ii) to components of the calculation (such as to the gradients or objective) or (iii) to the results of the algorithm.
-Considerable research has been undertaken looking at the second of these options, in particular fitting parameters using an objective function which has been perturbed to render it differentially private \citep[e.g.][]{chaudhuri2011differentially,zhang2012functional} with respect to the training data, or more recently, \citet{song2013stochastic} described how one might perform stochastic gradient descent with DP updates.
-Some attention has also been paid to non-parametric models, such as histograms \citep{wasserman2010statistical} and other density estimators, such as the method described in \citet{hall2013differential} which performs kernel density estimation (note that there are also parametric DP density estimators, such as \citet{wu2016differentially} who use Gaussian mixtures to model density).
-For regression; besides using a perturbed objective function, one can also perform parametric DP regression by using the subsample-and-aggregate framework, as used in \citet[section 7]{dwork2009differential}, effectively protecting the parametric results of the regression (option iii).
+This perturbation can be added at any of three stages in the learning process \citep{berlioz2015applying}: to the (i) training data, prior to its use in the algorithm, (ii) to components of the calculation (such as to the gradients or objective) or (iii) to the results of the algorithm.
+In this paper we focus on (iii) (adding the DP noise to the \emph{predictions} in order to make aspects of the training data private).
+Considerable research has investigated the second of these options, in particular fitting parameters using an objective function which has been perturbed to render it differentially private \citep[e.g.][]{chaudhuri2011differentially,zhang2012functional} with respect to the training data, or more recently, \citet{song2013stochastic} described how one might perform stochastic gradient descent with DP updates.
+Some attention has also been paid to non-parametric models, such as histograms \citep{wasserman2010statistical} and other density estimators, such as the method described in \citet{hall2013differential} which performs kernel density estimation (there are also parametric DP density estimators, such as those described by \citet{wu2016differentially} who use Gaussian mixtures to model density).
+For regression, besides using a perturbed objective function, one can also use the subsample-and-aggregate framework, as used by \citet[section 7]{dwork2009differential}, effectively protecting the parametric results of the regression. \citet{heikkila2017differentially} use a similar idea for fitting parameters in a distributed, DP manner.